Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 ##  Water and Hydrate by Molecular Dynamics TIP5P Simulation ##

-We are studying the microwave heating of water and ice by means of the molecular dynamics TIP5P model (with if_xyz2=.true.), and that of the methane hydrate by the same code (with if_xyz1=.true.).
+We are studying the microwave heating of water and ice by means of the molecular dynamics TIP5P model (with if_xyz2=.true.), and that of the ice and methane hydrate (with if_xyz1=.true.) by the same code.

 The five-point molecules for water are used known as the TIP5P-Ewald model.
 A four-water molecule is specified to calculate positive two hydrogens q_H= 0.241e